young55775/SynSeg/README.md

 #### Recommended Practice: Physical Size Normalization

 For the most robust and comparable results, we strongly recommend resizing your input images to a consistent physical scale before running inference.
-Our models were trained on data that simulates a pixel size of \*\*0.075 µm/pixel\*\*.
+Our models were trained on data that simulates a pixel size of **0.075 µm pixel**.